 BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY BIOPHOTO ASSOCIATES / SCIENCE PHOTO LIBRARY

 Haematite.
-This mineral ore (iron oxide, formula: Fe2O3) is mined as the principal source of the metallic element iron.
-Kidney ore, the botryoidal (grape-like) form of haematite, is seen at centre right.
-Here it is a dull red, though haematite's colour can vary from black to steel grey.
-It is a common and widely-distributed mineral with industrial uses in paint manufacture (as a red pigment) and in polishing compounds.
+This is kidney ore, the botryoidal (grape-like) form of this mineral ore (iron oxide, formula: Fe2O3) that is mined as the principal source of the metallic element iron.
+The sample has been polished to remove the red iron oxide (rust) that forms upon exposure to air.
+Forms of haematite can vary in colour from black-grey to red.
+It is a common mineral, used in paint making (as a red pigment) and in polishing compounds.

 Model release not required.
 Property release not required.